CodeMC/Documentation/docs/faq.md

 </dependencies>
 ```

-Add this to your `build.gradle` file when using Gradle.
+Add this to your `build.gradle` file when using Gradle:
 ```groovy
 repositories{
     maven{ url = "https://repo.codemc.io/repository/nms/" }